charliemic/electric-sheep/AI_AGENT_GUIDELINES.md

 - **Rollback Plan**: Have a rollback strategy (Play Store allows staged rollbacks)
 - **Feature Flags**: Use feature flags for gradual rollouts when possible
 - **Staged Rollouts**: Use Play Store staged rollouts (1% → 10% → 50% → 100%)

+### Branch Protection Rules

+To enforce that PRs cannot be merged if tests fail, configure branch protection rules:

+**GitHub Branch Protection Setup:**
+1. Navigate to repository Settings → Branches
+2. Add rule for `main` branch (and `develop` if applicable)
+3. Enable the following settings:
+   - ✅ **Require a pull request before merging**
+   - ✅ **Require status checks to pass before merging**
+     - Required status checks: `build` and `ci-status`
+   - ✅ **Require branches to be up to date before merging**
+   - ✅ **Do not allow bypassing the above settings**

+**Required Status Checks:**
+- `build` - Main CI pipeline (lint, test, build)
+- `ci-status` - Final status verification

+**Result:** PRs will be blocked from merging until all CI checks pass.
+The merge button will be disabled until all required status checks are green.

 ### Local Development → CI/CD Progression
 1. **Local Builds**: Start with local Gradle builds (`./gradlew build`)